Dead Flowers (Miranda Lambert song): Charts

 "Dead Flowers" debuted at number 59 on the Billboard Hot Country Songs chart dated for May 2, 2009, and entered the Top 40 in its third week.
 It fell below Top 40 on the week of May 23, and re-entered the Top 40 at number 39 on the week of June 20.
 The song spent 16 weeks on the chart, and reached a peak of number 37 in July 2009.

 Awards and nominations

-Dead Flowers - EP
+Dead Flowers EP

-Dead Flowers is the first EP by American country singer-songwriter Miranda Lambert, released on September 8, 2009 through Columbia Nashville.
+Dead Flowers is the first extended play by American country singer-songwriter Miranda Lambert, released on September 8, 2009 through Columbia Nashville.
 The EP, titled after her song of the same name, was released exclusively through Best Buy to help promote her upcoming album, Revolution (2009), for which "Dead Flowers" (the song) serves as the lead single.
-It contains "Dead Flowers", as well as three other songs previously released as bonus tracks on various versions of her 2007 album, Crazy Ex-Girlfriend.
+It features "Dead Flowers", as well as three other songs previously released as bonus tracks on various versions of her 2007 album, Crazy Ex-Girlfriend.